-Model Fitting and Evaluation.
-The PKPD data were modeled using nonlinear mixed-effects modeling as implemented in the NON-MEM (NONMEM software system, version 7.2; GloboMax LLC, Hanover, MD).
+The PKPD data were modeled using nonlinear mixed-effects modeling as implemented in the NONMEM (NONMEM software system, version 7.2, GloboMax LLC, Hanover, MD).
 Log transformation was applied to exposure measurements before analysis.
 Proportional residual error model was used for all models.
-The analyses were conducted using the first-order conditional estimation with interaction method.
-Ninety percent confidence intervals (CI) for the parameter estimates in the final model were estimated using the parametric bootstrap approach.
+The analyses were conducted using the first order conditional estimation with interaction (FOCE

+INTERACTION) method.
+90% confidence intervals for the parameter estimates in the final model were estimated using the parametric bootstrap approach.
 Graphical data display was done using R.2.15.3.